 We did get back to the car and shared an ice-cold bottle of water between us, don’t worry!
 I didn’t let him get dehydrated from the salty ocean water.

 I didn’t plan the trip very well.
 I was basically driving on memory from previous outings.
 I wanted to take him to Julia Pfeiffer Burns State Park where T had shown me McWay Falls many years before.
 She said it reminded her of the Disney version of Peter Pan (paid link) and when we got there, I agreed with that assessment!
 But I wasn’t sure if I was going the right way and my GPS wasn’t working well, as it does in the more remote areas of any place in America.
 So I turned back.
-T later told me that I should’ve kept driving because we would have hit it easily.
+T later told me I should’ve kept driving because we would have hit it easily.

-Yet another reason to go!
+Yet another reason to return!